patch/unicode-programming/io/perl6.md

-# I/O encoding in Perl 6
+# Encoded I/O in Perl 6

-All I/O is UTF-8 by default.
+All I/O is UTF-8 by default, decoded to strings (`Str` objects) on input, and encoded on output.
+Individual streams and filehandles can be handled as follows.

 ## Standard streams